redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

 <ins>`Registered Users`</ins>

-- For `registered users` you may access the application using the URL : `http://actajanlangit.herokuapp.com` .
+- For <b>registered users</b> you may access the application using the URL : `http://actajanlangit.herokuapp.com` .

 - Type in your `registered email` inside the `textbox` below the text label: `Email`.